Next Steps: Adult Education Center

 The Small Business Development Center assists business owners and potential owners in making decisions affecting their businesses.
 The center offers four types of services: training, counseling, referral, and library resources.
 The training component involves workshops, and seminars.
 Business counselors provide 1-on-1 counseling for those wanting more attention of a confidential nature.
 Library resources include a business library, government publications, statistics, business literature and access to the Internet.
 The center works with clients in writing business plans, organizing loan packages, creating marketing plans and much more.
 Counseling is offered free of charge but there are nominal fees charged for the workshops.

-The center is located on the second floor of the Student Community Center with services provided to Socorro and Mountainair on a regular basis.
+The center is located at the UNM-Valencia Workforce Training Center, with services provided to Socorro and Mountainair on a regular basis.
 Appointments with a counselor can be made in person or by calling 505.925.8980.
 Materials are available on a walk-in basis.

 Teaching and Learning Center